Gunnewin, Queensland: History

 Barramundi State School opened circa 1921.
 Circa 1925 it was renamed Komine State School.
 It closed in 1936.

 Okoro railway station was named on 22 June 1922.
 It is an Aboriginal word meaning Brigalow (a type of tree).

 The name Gunnewin was first used in 1926 and is an Aboriginal word meaning ringtailed possum or possum trap.
 It was used for the railway station name from 17 August 1940.

 Gunnewin Provisional School and Gunnewin West Provisional School both opened on 27 February 1922 as half-time schools (meaning they shared a single teacher between them).
 Both schools closed later in 1922.

 Upper Injune Provisional School opened on 11 October 1926.
 In 1928 it was renamed Gunnewin West State School.
-It closed on 1945.
+It closed in 1945.

 Gunnewin State School opened circa 1934 and closed circa 1944.